MakotoUwu/Wikipedia-Scrapper/README.md

 This project was done by me as a solo challenge.
 I learned how to use requests, beautifulsoup4 and re modules to scrape data from websites and APIs.
 I also learned how to use json module to save and load data.
 I faced some challenges with finding the right regular expressions to sanitize the text and handling the cookie errors from the API.
 I solved them by using online tools and documentation.
 I enjoyed this project because it was fun and interesting to work with real-world data sources.

+## Future Improvements

+- Overwriting the get_leaders() function to get its list from Wikipedia and extract their personal details from the frame on the side
+- Adding more error checks and handling for different exceptions
+- Adding user inputs for greater flexibility
+- Using async requests for faster data retrieval